Publications

 CONCLUSIONS AND RELEVANCE: For women with less than a 10-year life expectancy, recommendations to stop screening mammography should emphasize increased potential harms from screening and highlight health promotion measures likely to be beneficial over the short term.
 For women with a life expectancy of more than 10 years, deciding whether potential benefits of screening outweigh harms becomes a value judgment for patients, requiring a realistic understanding of screening outcomes.

 Schonberg, Mara A, Mary Beth Hamel, Roger B Davis, Cecilia Griggs, Christina C Wee, Angela Fagerlin, and Edward R Marcantonio.
 (2014) 2014.
-“Development and Evaluation of a Decision Aid on Mammography Screening for Women 75 Years and Older”.
+“Development and Evaluation of a Decision Aid on Mammography Screening for Women 75 Years and Older.”.
 JAMA Internal Medicine 174 (3): 417-24. https://doi.org/10.1001/jamainternmed.2013.13639.

 IMPORTANCE: Guidelines recommend that women 75 years and older should be informed of the benefits and risks of mammography before being screened.
 However, few are adequately informed.